Wicker basket packed?

 Ticks all the boxes for the stress free picnic option.
 Lovely location by the river with plenty of grass for your spread, plus a large play area for kids (all free but there is a parking charge).
 You can buy freshly made pizza from the café or nip to the high street for supermarket options.
 There’s usually an ice cream van in situ too.
 Once full up with mini Scotch eggs and sandwiches, take a walk along the river path and ogle the beautiful riverside houses with their private moorings and boats.

-For a more freeform (and free) experience, canal side walks near Kirtlington offer numerous spots to have a picnic in the beautiful Oxfordshire countryside watching the narrow boats glide past, but it’s the old quarry that is Muddy’s fav.
+Canal side walks near Kirtlington offer numerous spots to have a picnic in the beautiful Oxfordshire countryside watching the narrow boats glide past, but it’s the old quarry that is Muddy’s favourite.
 Now a nature reserve, there’s a large open flat area that’s ideal for picnics, plus plenty of pathways through the wooded areas where you can scramble around with the kids/dog/on your own and feel at one with nature.

 Claydon House, Middle Claydon, Bucks